Larry King (musician): Early life and education

 Larry King was born and raised in Chicago, Illinois.
 He was involved in the entertainment industry from a young age, and began working as a child actor in television and radio commercials by age seven.
 Before the age of 13 he had been featured in 52 commercials, and began singing and writing music at age 12.
 As a teen he would sing jingles for television and radio by day and at night he'd work with local bands alongside his brother, who was a drummer.
 He was also active in musical theater, including a stint as Bobby Kennedy in One Shining Moment at Chicago's Drury Lane Theater.

 After high school King attended the University of Miami and later the University of Wisconsin–Madison.
 While attending school he began focusing more on music, and wrote over 100 jingles for local and national advertising campaigns.

 Music career

-Upon graduating in the late 1980s King moved to Los Angeles, where he formed the band "Human Factor".
+Upon graduating in the late 1980s King moved to Los Angeles, where he and Keith Burnstine formed the band "Human Factor".
 The group was signed to Caliber Records, an independent record label associated with Warner Brothers Distribution.
 King wrote music, played keys and performed vocals for the band, which he has described as having a glam rock style with epic pop ballads.

 In the early 1990s the Human Factor disbanded and King moved back to Chicago and secured a role as a staff writer and musician for River North Records.
 He became a session singer and wrote the rock opera Sins of the Father, staged by the Winston-Salem Repertory Company in North Carolina.